Phonics

 High Frequency Words

-High frequency words or tricky words as they are also known as, are taught during phonic lessons, shared reading and English lessons.
+High frequency words or tricky words as they are also known as, are taught during phonic and English lessons.
 Some of the words are decodable although the children are encouraged to ‘see the word and say the word’.
 This is to encourage fluency in their reading.